inbarajaldrin/max_camera_localizer/README.md

 # Setup
 Usage of this package will require the UR ROS 2 driver and cv2.

 To install, place this repository in the src directory of your workspace.
 Also install the repository `max_camera_msgs` in the same location.
+The repository is [here](https://github.com/MaxlGao/max_camera_msgs).
 Then, build your workspace.

 To run, first make sure a UR driver is running.
 Then, run `ros2 run max_camera_localizer localize` inside your workspace.